Rad - Back to Roots

 After building Dozer’s Adventure, we had a burning desire to build another game.
 Fundamentally, when the pursuit of mobile applications (of the game variety) started back in 2007 - we were really focused on bringing the characters of Tomoko Uno’s creations into the digital world.
 The underlying goal of bringing an artists’ imagination alive in an environment and plot that furthered the backstory of one’s creations is still very much an ulterior motive.

 Woolbeasts creator and Double Bear Rolled team member Melissa Sue Stanley was holding a raffle for her Patreon supporters.
-The Wee Radish God was the prize and when the right name was pulled.
-That underlying goal reared its beautiful head, again.
+The Wee Radish God was the prize and when the right name was pulled, that underlying goal reared its beautiful head, again.
 The accompanying watercolor portrait of Rad inspired a concept of an edible character being far from home and longing to get back.
-The puns surrounding the character being a radish and home being their roots made crafting a plot where the radish is far from home and in location that is none other than a veggie-crisper in a fridge.
+The puns surrounding the character being a radish and home being their roots made crafting a plot easy, where players would find the radish in media res in a location none other than a veggie-crisper in a fridge.

 This concept quickly took shape, mapping out levels, and exploring literature around the fundamentals of game design.
 Akin to Double Bear Rolled’s motive of identifying what our team members want to learn and then crafting products around those themes, one of the fundamentals of game design includes teaching and instructing a player through different elements or mechanics of the game that the game’s developers would want the player to engage with when navigating the product.